 No construction related effects have been identified for the option as no new infrastructure is required.
 Neutral effects have also been identified for SEA objectives on soil, flood risk, air, landscape, population and human health, and material assets.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.

 The SDRE drought permit option has the potential to result in moderate negative effects on biodiversity (pre mitigation) given potential impacts on aquatic ecology, chalk river habitat and other NERC species and habitats.
 Potential moderate negative effects are identified following mitigation.
 There is not anticipated to be any effects on Folkestone Warren SSSI, Alkham, Lydden and Swingfield Woods SSSI, and Lydden and Temple Ewell Downs SSSI as per the SDRE EAR (2018).
 It should be noted these conclusions are made on a precautionary basis.
-The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on Parkgate Downs SAC, Lydden and Tempel Ewell Downs SAC, Kingsdown Cliff SAC and Folkestone to Etchinghill Escarpment SAC.
+The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on Parkgate Downs SAC, Lydden and Temple Ewell Downs SAC, Kingsdown Cliff SAC and Folkestone to Etchinghill Escarpment SAC.